Tuesday, November 30, 2010

 I have been in So California for the past 3 days - doing a variety of things.
 I did meet a friend and spend the day at the Original Rubber Stamp Convention in Carson, Ca. It has shrunk significantly since I first started traveling down back in the early 2000's.
 However, there were some fun booths to check out and old friends with whom to catch up.
 A few interesting tidbits:

 - Judikins is always coming up with fun designs and new items.
 I spent a large amount of time in this booth, mainly visiting with Mary Jo (McGraw) and Judi's parents!
 However, for you clay aficionado's, they have rubber plates that you can sent through your pasta machine with polymer clay, adding design and texture.
-The item is called a "Clay Squisher" and is in the current on-line catalog
+The item is called a "Clay Squisher" and is in the current on-line catalog.

 - One sad note was that Stamp Luis Obispo had to close their store.
 You will know them as Studio's Blackbird/Invoke Arts.
 Building retrofits and landlord issues came into play.
 You can still order stamps and items here.